shavitush/Oryx-AC/README.md

 Too many perfect strafes | The average strafe offset is not too close to 0, but there is a suspiciously high frequency of 0s | oryx-strafe
-Movement config | Player exhibits behavior that is humanly possible, but movement configs would enforce it | oryx-configcheck Unsynchronised movement | Wish velocity does not align with with the player's buttons variable | oryx-sanity Invalid wish velocity | Wish velocity can only be multiples of 100, bound to 400 and -400 | oryx-sanity Script on scroll | Too many perfect jumps indicates a potential jump script usage | oryx-scroll Hyperscroll | Too many jumps in the air prior to jumping indicates potential +jump spamming | oryx-scroll
+Movement config | Player exhibits behavior that is humanly possible, but movement configs would enforce it | oryx-configcheck Unsynchronised movement | Wish velocity does not align with with the player's buttons variable | oryx-sanity Invalid wish velocity | Wish velocity can only be specific values ([link 1](https://mxr.alliedmods.net/hl2sdk-css/source/game/client/in_main.cpp#557), [link 2](https://mxr.alliedmods.net/hl2sdk-css/source/game/client/in_main.cpp#842)) | oryx-sanity
+Wish velocity is too high | Wish velocity exceeds the default `cl_forwardspeed` or `cl_sidespeed` settings | oryx-sanity Script on scroll | Too many perfect jumps indicates a potential jump script usage | oryx-scroll Hyperscroll | Too many jumps in the air prior to jumping indicates potential +jump spamming | oryx-scroll

+**Note**: `oryx-sanity` will cause false positives with gamepads and controllers.

-Docs on natives are found in oryx.inc, using the sm self-documenting style.
+Docs on natives are found in oryx.inc, using the SourceMod self-documenting style.

-The plugins have only been tested with bTimes ~v1.8.x (as found [here](https://github.com/Nolan-O/bTimes))
+The plugins have only been tested with bhoptimer v1.5b (as found [here](https://github.com/shavitush/bhoptimer)).

-If someone else is able to test with 2.0, please edit this readme and submit a pull request.
+# Logs

+Relevant information will be logged into `addons/sourcemod/logs/oryx-ac.log`.
+Chat messages will be printed to admins with `sm_ban` access, or the `oryx_admin` override.
+Admins will hear a beep sound to grab their attention when needed.

 # Useful Definitions